sunnysideup/silverstripe-googlemap/test.md

 - move all translatable phrases
 - deep remove Save Map Position footer
 - remove all references to preload_images / preloadImages
+- deep remove default_address

+- Nicolaas to research "serach for address" which then shows nearest 'x number' of closest locations